 Every school morning in the Elk Grove Unified School District's public schools, government agents, teachers, funded with tax dollars, have their students stand up, including my daughter, face the flag of the United States of America, place their hands over their hearts, and affirm that ours is a nation under some particular religious entity, the appreciation of which is not accepted by numerous people, such as myself.
 We cannot in good conscience accept the idea that there exists a deity.

+I am an atheist.
+I don't believe in God.
 And every school morning my child is asked to stand up, face that flag, put her hand over her heart, and say that her father is wrong.

 —Newdow's oral argument to the U.S. Supreme Court, March 24, 2004 (The Oyez Project)

 © Freedom From Religion Foundation.
 All rights reserved.